-Alex Eliott heads our business restructuring and insolvency practice area.
+Alex Eliott’s practice focuses on business restructuring and insolvency.
 In addition to restructuring, he has extensive experience in general commercial litigation and sports law.

 When it comes to unique solutions, Alex is at the forefront of finding them for his clients.
 Since the introduction of business rescue he has been the lead partner in some of the more significant matters in this field.

 He recently represented the National Union of Metalworkers (NUMSA) in the first case where a trade union successfully placed an employer in business rescue, thereby saving jobs.